exunckly/advent2020/README.md

 [1] "b" "c"
 ```

+# Days 1-5: things I learned from others' solutions
+(I have not updated my own original solutions to reflect these, but may use them going forwards)

 readr::parse_number - extracts number from string - I didn't know about this at all

-tidyr::separate_rows can be useful a lot eaerlier than I had realised int he process e.g,
+tidyr::separate_rows can be useful a lot eaerlier than I had realised in the process e.g,
 `separate_rows(my_data, sep = "\n\n")`
 This means that I didn't need to parse out the double newlines from one of the input files (which also contained single newlines within the data)
+[Used on day 6]

 Allocating unique IDs to rows (e.g. before separating them further)
 * tibble::rowid_to_column - does what it says on the tin (much nicer than what I did: initial_data$my_id <- 1:nrow(initial_data))
+[Used on day 6 - but see below!]
 * If you want unique IDs within groups, then dplyr::row_number() respects grouping - but does also rank the answers